 There are a few ways to relieve joint stiffness and regain mobility.
 But it’s not only the knee that you need to be focused on.

 The four main joints that limit squatting ability are typically knees, hips, ankles, and/or spine (upper and/or lower back).
-This is why it is so important to look at all of these when figuring out where you need to work on most.
-I’ve heard physical therapists are great at this 🙂
+This is why it is so important to take a full body approach which is what this Free Four Day Jumpstart Your Arthritis Adventure Challenge does.

 When you try to squat with knee pain, your ankles may be the primary limiter.
 You may also be surprised at how limited they are in range of motion.